stela/CarND-Advanced-Lane-Lines/README.md

 #### 1. Provide an example of a distortion-corrected image.

-For each video frame the process is similar, to correcting a calibration image, just use the same parameters and the function [undistort_image()](lanelines.py#L85) on an image, below as an example the `test_images/test1.jpg` corrected:
+For each video frame the process is similar, to correcting a calibration image, just use the same parameters and the function [undistort_image()](lanelines.py#L90) on an image, below as an example the `test_images/test1.jpg` corrected:

 ![test1 undistorted][undistorted_test1]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.
 Color thresholding was done on on the S channel of the HLS color space.
-Gradient thresholding was done on the L channel, using the Sobel operator to detect vertical lines.
-You can find the algorith in the function [threshold_pipeline()](lanelines.py#L91).
-The red areas are by color thresholding, the green is by gradient thresholding.
-As you can see in the example output they complement each other for detection of lane lines.
+Yellow lines were detected by gradient thresholding on the L and B channels.
+White lines were detected using gradient thresholding on the L channel of the LUV color space.
+Extra lane line pixels were detected using the Sobel operator to detect vertical lines, using the HLS L channel.
+You can find the algorith in the function [threshold_pipeline()](lanelines.py#L96).
+The blue and red areas are by color thresholding (to detect yellow and white lane lines, respectively), the green is by gradient thresholding.
+As you can see in the example output they complement each other nicely for detection of lane lines.

 Here's an example of my output for this step, using the previous undistorted image as input: